 Impaired CSF absorption: impaired absorption can occur due to inflammation of the arachnoid villi or elevated pressure in the venous sinuses.

 Increased CSF pressure will lead to enlargement of the head in infants before fusion of the skull sutures.
 Further pressure on the brain parenchyma will lead to compression of the brain tissue with edema, ischemia and disruption of the ependymal lining of the ventricles.

-Eventually, this will lead to atrophy of the white matter with flattening of brain gyri and sulci, demyelination and axonal degeneration.
+Eventually, this will lead to atrophy of the white matter with flattening of brain gyri and narrowing of the sulci, demyelination and axonal degeneration.
 The pathology is more dramatic in adults after fusion of the skull sutures and with acute hydrocephalus with a rapid increase in the intracranial pressure.

 Etiology of Hydrocephalus